rjanke/thepitofknowledge/pages/python/automating-website-logins-maintenance-selenium.md

 ---
-description: How to automate website logins and maintencane with Selenium for Python.
+description: How to automate website logins and maintenance with Selenium for Python.
 ---

 # Automating Website Logins & Maintenance with Selenium for Python